 Before we step away from the icing, I have one further quick note.
 You may think that the icing would work if you melted it.
 I thought so too, and put the unused strawberry-oleo mess in the microwave to find out.
 The butter merely floated on top- but this time in liquid form.

 I thought that perhaps the icing would mix if it got put through a blender.
 True, anyone who paid attention in science class would know that oil and water do not mix.
-But you may remember that the honey fruit dressing resisted mixing until it got a very hard whisking, but permanently mixed after we got it combined.
+But you may remember that the honey fruit dressing resisted mixing until it got a very hard whisking, but never separated (even after a few days) after we got it combined.

 This turned into a decent looking glaze after blenderizing it.
 And even after leaving it out for a few minutes to watch for any re-stratification, it looked like it would decisively stay mixed.
 However, it tasted like you were eating a stick of butter with strawberries on top.
 Therefore, I'm inclined to say that we should have used a two-pound bag of powdered sugar, not the single-pounder that we used today.
 But of course, that would make a lot of icing-- so much that if you put all of it on one cake it would collapse in a sweet swamp.
 I think it might have worked had I drained the strawberry juice into the cake batter instead of the icing.

 And so, after an unexpected near-failure, we finally reach that magical point where we mate the salvaged icing to the cake!
 I think it's an extra-special moment when you're topping a cake with an icing that specifically came with it in the recipe.
 It feels more satisfying than arbitrarily picking an icing for a cake that doesn't have its own designated one.

 This icing was almost but not quite runny enough to be a glaze.
 If you wanted